legal resources necessary to hold negligent facilities accountable.

 The state survey team reviewed a resident's Pulse Ox Parameter History from June 3, 2015, to July 23, 2015, that showed that the readings "were not performed in five of 51 days."
 The nurse manager verified the above findings.

 If your loved one was the victim of mistreatment, abuse or neglect while a resident at Jefferson Regional Medical Center, contact the Arkansas nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Pine Bluff.
+Our network of attorneys fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Pine Bluff.
 Our team of attorneys has years of experience in successfully resolving financial claims for compensation against all parties who caused nursing home residents harm, injury, loss, or preventable death.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight on your behalf to ensure your rights are protected.

 Our attorneys accept every case concerning wrongful death, personal injury and nursing home abuse through a contingency fee arrangement.
 This agreement postpones your requirement to pay for legal services until after we have resolved your case through a negotiated out of court settlement or jury trial award.
 We offer each client a "No Win/No-Fee" Guarantee, meaning all fees are waived if we cannot obtain compensation to recover your damages.
 We can begin working on your case today to ensure your family receives monetary recovery for your damages.
 All information you share with our law offices will remain confidential.